bafiam/snake-game-js/README.md

 ### How To Play

-- Left arrow moves the snake to the left.
+- The left arrow moves the snake to the left.

-- Right arrow moves the snake to the right.
+- The right arrow moves the snake to the right.

 - Down arrow moves the snake to the down.